Standard Notes

 However, I don’t feel any need for personal use of it at all…

-Updates seem to be fairly consistent, perhaps because of a focus on corporate needs.
+Updates seem to be fairly consistent, perhaps due to a focus on corporate needs.
 Writing apps often suffer from slow updates, so it’s refreshing to see frequent updates with this one.
 Scrivener and iA Writer seem to have a lot to learn… But this also means that they have good after-sales management, which is another important aspect.
-Of course, if an organization cannot do proper post-management, there’s no reason for them to pay $84 per person annually, right?
+Of course, if such post-management isn’t done well, there’s no reason for an organization to pay $84 per person annually, right?
 One could rationalize that the high price is justified by thorough management.

 Standard Notes Conclusion